 The biggest mistake people make when hiring a general contractor is allowing money to have too much control over their decision.
 Having a strict budget for a design project is very important, don’t get me wrong.
 However, when it comes to construction, you have to remind yourself that cheaper is not always better, hence, the phrase “You get what you pay for” and it’s absolutely true.
 Also, with most design projects, there will always be something that comes up out of the blue that you aren’t prepared for which will increase your budget such as having to replace all plumbing pipes because it’s not up to code or because there was mold behind the drywall that you now have to correct, etc..

 You can always opt for lower end and affordable materials, but you definitely don’t want to cut corners and go with the cheapest bid when it comes to who is doing the construction work.
 Taking shortcuts in order to save money could end up costing you even more money in the long run due to poor quality workmanship and mistakes made by the contractor.
-For example, if a contractor didn’t handle permits and codes properly, or did a poor job tiling the shower walls and bathroom floors, or didn’t even follow the floor plans drawn by you or an interior designer, then it can be a very costly mistake to fix.
+For example, if a contractor didn’t handle permits and codes properly, or a tile setter did a poor job tiling the shower walls and bathroom floors, or if they didn’t even follow the floor plans drawn by an interior designer, then it can be a very costly mistake to fix.
 Be sure to interview the general contractor, request references, and research information about them online before you hire them and make sure they are licensed, reputable, a good fit for you, and most of all, that they have your best interest in mind.